 Here's what really surprises me.
 Since my last update, the number on the yearometer has changed twice.
 It amazes me how fast time can go past when you're not paying it any attention.
 Still, it's at least not quite been two years.
 I guess it's appropriate to give a quick summary.
 I am still alive, and doing well.
 I'm still a geek, obsessed with chic.
-My server has shrunk from a rack of enterprise grade machines to a home-built Atom tower in a pink case.
-The guitar count is up to eleven, the sofa count is up to one and the monitor that got soaked in homebrew still works.
-Which brings me on to the main purpose of this article: the computer that monitor is connected to.
+My server has shrunk from a rack of enterprise grade machines to an Atom machine booting off a flash drive.
+The guitar count is up to twelve, the sofa count is up to one and the monitor that got soaked in homebrew still refuses to spontaneously combust.
+Which brings me on to the main purpose of this article: my shiny new workstation.

 So that image shows two machines, conveniently the two that we care about.
 The machine at the front is my performance workstation.
 It has Intel's best-ever chip, the Celeron G1610.
 This is the slowest desktop class chip they sell, it has a TDP of 55W instead of the 35W I'd prefer and it only supports DDR3 1333 and not DDR3 1600.
 But at £35 for a intel CPU that gives 66% of the single threaded performance of the cheapest current generation i3, for only 40% of the price - it's a fantastic chip for people like me running tasks with little parallelisation.
 The machine behind is the web server, running an Atom 330.
 It's an almost silent machine which draws between 30 and 40 watts.
 Perfect for the use I put it to; this machine is my web server, my gateway, my terminal server from work and my Minecraft server when I get bored at home.